askahana/DotNetDynamosV2/README.md

 This program is written in C#, and it consists of x classes, x methods and x interfaces.

-intoruction sentences here...
+We initiated the project by defining fields and properties.

 * Customer-class

   This class models a customer.
 Customer-class, which implements ICustomer interface, has 9 propeties: UserName, PassWord, FIrstName, LastName, IDNumber, Email, Birthday, List<Account>Accounts and List <Transaction>.

 * Admin-class

-  This models a administrator.
+  This repersents a administrator.
 This class has five properties: UserName, PassWord, FirstName, LastName, IDNumber.

 * Account-class